django-cms/django-cms/docs/contributing/management.rst

     accepted
         (issues only) The issue has been accepted as a genuine issue that needs to be addressed.
-        Note that it doesn't necessarily mean we will do what the issue suggests, if it makes a suggestion - simply that we agree that there is an issue to be resolved.
+        Note that it does not necessarily mean we will do what the issue suggests, if it makes a suggestion - simply that we agree that there is an issue to be resolved.

     non-issue